 Header menu logo Mibo

-Both the 2D and 3D renderers consume cameras via render commands (SetCamera).
+Both 2D and 3D renderers consume cameras via render commands (SetCamera).

 2D cameras (Camera2D)